ABSmith4/Cloud-Based-Headless-Kali-Linux-Terminal/initial-configuration.md

 ![Login](/Images/Predeployment/Login.png)

 <pre>
-#login as a super user to save yourself a little time.
+# login as a super user to save yourself a little time.

 sudo su

-#update your dependencies
+# update your dependencies

 apt update && apt full-upgrade -y
 </pre>

+## Network Configuration

 You may have noticed that your updates failed with a "Temporary failure in resolving 'http.kali.org'"